 The OTA output power requirements are directional requirements and apply to the beam peak directions over the OTA peak directions set.

-12.5.4.2 OTA RE power control dynamic range
+12.5.4.2 OTA RE power control dynamic range for SBFD

 12.5.4.2.1 General

 The RE power control dynamic range for SBFD operation is the difference between the power of an RE and the average RE power for a BS at maximum output power (Pmax,c,AC or Pmax,c,TABC) during SBFD symbol for a specified reference condition.